dstrack/Schema_Data_Browser/README.md

 	Environment / Encoding = UTF-8

-3. Installation OF Sys components for schema management (optional)
+3. Installation of SYS components for schema management (optional)

 -- In a shared server environment
 	If you have to use the app with 'APEX Authorization', this step is omitted.